 Q: What happens if I get my strap wet?

 A: Getting your strap wet occasionally will not be a problem at all.
 The leather may darken slightly, however it will not affect the glue or stitching what so ever.
 Over exposure or daily showering should be avoided however.
-Leather is a natural product and will be susceptible to moisture and sweat over time.
+Leather is a natural product and will be susceptible to moisture and sweat over time and should be replaced when wear becomes visible.

 Q: Are your straps machine sewn?